JustWhit3/arsenalgear-py/cpp/doc/Download, install and run.md

 ## Prerequisites

-All the prerequisites can be installed during the first step of the automatic installation with [script](https://github.com/JustWhit3/arsenalgear/blob/main/scripts/install_cpp.sh).
+All the prerequisites can be installed during the first step of the automatic installation with the installer [script](https://github.com/JustWhit3/arsenalgear/blob/main/scripts/install_cpp.sh).

 ### Mandatory